Stop the Cycle of Shame for Girls with ADHD

 How Undiagnosed ADHD Puts Girls at Risk

-A study published in the Archives of General Psychiatry found that girls with ADHD were at far higher risk than other girls, or than boys with the disorder, for depression and suicide attempts.
-Another report, published in the American Journal of Psychiatry, revealed that girls with ADHD were more likely than others to engage in antisocial and addictive behavior, and to suffer from anxiety.
+A study published in the Archives of General Psychiatry found that girls with ADHD were at far higher risk than other girls, or than boys with the disorder, for clinical mood disorders and suicide attempts.
+Another report, published in the American Journal of Psychiatry, revealed that girls with ADHD were more likely than others to engage in antisocial behavior, and to suffer from substance use disorders or anxiety.

 Hinshaw says girls are harmed by earlier, and more effective, socialization.
 They are trained from an early age not to make trouble, and to disguise mistakes and miscues.
 They turn their frustration on themselves, rather than others.
-When I was a teen, my parents may have worried that I was depressed, but they never suspected that I might have an attention disorder.
+When I was a teen, my parents may have worried that I had a mood disorder, but they never suspected that I might have an attention disorder.
 And so it goes in many families today.
 Girls with inattentive ADHD will probably be diagnosed later than boys, and for something entirely different.

 Meanwhile, girls with the hyperactive type of ADHD are stigmatized more than boys with the same diagnosis.
 Kids on the playground regard impulsivity and distraction as boyish.
 Boys are more likely to get a pass from other kids and teachers, especially if their symptoms aren’t severe.
 Girls get ostracized.